undrash/BionicGPT/README.md

 # BionicGPT

-Bold first half of words
+BionicGPT leverages cutting edge AI technology to defy the impossible and make the first half of all words on a page bold.